10 companies you didn’t know were Swedish

 You might not recognise its name, but you’ve probably tapped a key card onto a black sensor to open your hotel room door.
 As the current global leader in door opening solutions around the world, Assa Abloy locks are used in both private homes and businesses across various industries.

-In 1994, a merger between Swedish company Assa and Finnish company Abloy grew the company into an international force with over 47,500 employees.
+In 1994, a merger between Swedish company Assa and Finnish company Abloy grew the company into an international force.
+Today, Assa Abloy have around 49,000 employees, with operations in 70+ countries.
 Their entry solutions range from home security doors and mobile access to biometrics and other identification systems.

 While people instantly recognise the name Electrolux on their kitchen appliances, many may not know that this Swedish company remains one of the top ten household appliance manufacturers in the world.

 Started in 1919, the company originally sold Lux hoovers, or vacuum cleaners, and later added refrigerators, washing machines, dishwashers and a variety of other appliances to its product line.
 In the Sustainability Yearbook by S&P Global Electrolux has won gold and silver awards in the Household Durables category for many years.